ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 - You're on an early version of the Happymodel Slim Pro.
 Check [this FB post](https://www.facebook.com/groups/636441730280366/permalink/835603713697499/) for the fix from manufacturer.
 - You're using a 2018 ACCST R9M, while also using a Radio with 400k or higher Baud rate.
 You will either have to lower the Baud rate on your radio to 115200 (QX7) or do the Resistor mod on the module as described [here](../../hardware/inverter-mod/).
 - Your module is getting loose inside its enclosure, most common on the first batches of the Happymodel ES24TX (white 3D-Printed enclosure; although the black one is only marginally better having 4 screw points instead of 2).
 You either have to print your own enclosure (search Thingiverse for "expresslrs") or find a way to tighten or snug the enclosure with the module board.
-- Check the S.Port pin and connection in your module and bay, and make sure they have a solid physical connection.
-On the DIY modules, particularly the full size module, the round hole/via for the Molex connector's flat pin isn't getting good connection due to cold solder joint, or insufficient solder.
+- Check the S.Port pin and connection in your module and module bay, and make sure they have a solid physical connection.
+On the DIY modules, particularly the full size module, the round hole/via for the Molex connector's flat pin might not be getting good connection due to cold solder joint, or insufficient solder.

 ### I need to plug my FC a second/third time before I get a bind.
 LED on receiver is dim when I power it up.

 Update to the latest firmware as soon as you can.
 A batch of HM receivers have reached the market with Voltage regulators (marked SDG) that were insufficient and wasn't able to handle the higher current draw during boot up.
 To learn more of this issue and the fix, please check out this [PR](https://github.com/ExpressLRS/ExpressLRS/pull/928).

+### ExpressLRS Lua Script is stuck at `Loading...`

+Go back to the [Radio Setup Guide](../../quick-start/tx-prep/) and make sure your radio is prepped up for ExpressLRS.

+Also make sure your module has been flashed with v2.0 firmware.
+V2 Lua for V2.0-flashed modules, V1 Lua for v1.x-flashed modules (including modules fresh from factory; except the new OLED-equipped NamimnoRC modules and the Happymodel ES24TX Pro full-size module).

+For newly-acquired ExpressLRS modules, flashing via USB is the recommended update method.

 ### Betaflight Lua is stuck at "Initializing"